How to Manage Results When Your Tech Stack is Too High

 How Do Successful Leaders Get Insight Across Software Solutions?

-How can a leader make decisions across their enterprise when looking across numerous platforms, each with their own distinct characteristics?
+How can a leader make decisions across their enterprise when looking across numerous platforms, each with its own distinct characteristics?

 In short, they can’t.
 Or if they can, it is extremely difficult.
 You may be familiar with collecting reports from each individual system and spending 10s of hours every month compiling them into single-language reports.
 You want them to be both high-level enough for a C-level overview and detailed enough to provide insightful information for managers.
 This method is broken.